Budapest Airport Guide 2026: Terminals & Transport

 Best for Solo Budget Travellers

 The 100E bus wins this category with no competition.
-At approximately 900–1,000 HUF (roughly €2.50), it runs directly from Terminal 2 to Deák Ferenc tér in the city centre, stopping at key points along the way.
-It operates from roughly 04:00 to 23:00 — the night service gap is a genuine inconvenience for late arrivals, but for daytime and evening flights it’s the obvious choice.
+At 2,500 HUF (roughly $8) for a standard single ticket, or just 1,000 HUF (~$3.20) if you already hold a valid monthly or longer pass and buy the discounted add-on ticket, it runs directly from Terminal 2 to Deák Ferenc tér in the city centre, stopping at key points along the way.
+It runs 0–24, every day, every 6–10 minutes on weekday daytimes and roughly every 30–40 minutes at night, so even a 02:00 landing has a bus waiting.
 One piece of carry-on luggage and a backpack is fine; two giant suitcases during rush hour will earn you disapproving glances from fellow passengers.
-The Budapest airport to city centre cheapest option hasn’t changed — the 100E is still it in 2026.
+The Budapest airport to city centre cheapest option hasn’t changed, the 100E is still it in 2026.

 Best for Families and Groups